mckent05/Javascript_Capstone/README.md

 Check out the [Live Demo](https://mckent05.github.io/Javascript_Capstone/) here 🍕

+## Live Video Presentation

+Watch the [live](https://drive.google.com/file/d/1P1v4bEYlIrFgqqozAhCoqScraCBZu-vb/view) presentation on what the project is about and how we created the website

 ## Getting Started

 To get a local copy up and running follow these simple example steps.